 Dutch artisans making ceramic pottery also found new market for their products.
 This period of prosperity became known as the Golden Age.
 Today the illustrious period is still evident in some smaller Dutch cities such as Delft, Gouda and Leiden, as well as in the four main cities: Amsterdam, The Hague, Rotterdam and Utrecht.

 Amsterdam is famous for the Rijksmuseum, the Van Gogh Museum, the Anne Frank house, its beautiful canals and of course, its vibrant atmosphere.
 We recommend you visit the city before or after your cycle tour and take, public transport to get around using the train, tram and bus.
 The amount of traffic and number of people milling about the narrow streets would certainly not add anything to your cycling pleasure.

 The Hague, on the other hand, is more distinguished and dignified as well as being famous for its royal palaces and parliament buildings.

 In Utrecht you should explore the city's canals and the unusual pedestrian wharfs, five meters below street level.

-Delft owes its name to the world 'delving', digging the oldest canal.
+Delft owes its name to the word 'delving', digging the oldest canal.
 The city has links to appealing cultural-historical values such as Delftware, the Dutch royal family and the Dutch East India Company.

 From Delft you can easily visit Rotterdam, which was badly bombed during WWII, but has resurrected itself to become an icon of experimental post-war architecture, as well as being one of the largest commercial harbours in the world.